 Hire a car with kic on Kangaroo Island and take your time on Kangaroo Island with a self-drive holiday.

-Kic cars can be collected from American River, Penneshaw or the airport.
+Kic cars can be collected from American River or Penneshaw.
 If you’re planning to hire a car on the mainland, kic also have cars at Cape Jervis.
 Some Kangaroo Island roads are unsealed and hiring restrictions may apply.

 You can buy fuel on Kangaroo Island at most of the larger towns.
 LPG (gas) is available at Kingscote and Penneshaw.
 Ensure you have a full tank before you head off for the day.
 Remember that petrol stations operate on island time and many close around 6pm.
 Check out our interactive map for fuel station locations.